stitchdata/stitch-js/README.md

 });
 ```

+The first argument to `addSourceIntegration` is a string that represents the source type.
+The following types have been tested with Stitch.js:

+ - `platform.hubspot`
+ - `platform.marketo`
+ - `salesforce`
+ - `zendesk`

 This repository also includes a complete (but very basic) example application in the `example/` directory.

 You can run `npm install` from the root directory of the repo to install `http-server`, and then start a server to run this